The Arden School of Theatre

 Year 1: Ensemble and Solo Singing Techniques (20 credits)

 The module aims to introduce students to the key components that underpin vocal technique.
-Develop an appreciation of vocal and instrumental composition individually and as part of an ensemble
+Develop an appreciation of vocal and instrumental composition individually and as part of an ensemble.
+Introduce the principals of general musicianship through music theory and sight singing.

 The module aims to further develop and strengthen subject knowledge and encourage students to identify and examine their own practice in the wider context of the history of musical theatre.